The Kopito Laboratory

 in the secretory pathway

-The Kopito laboratory seeks a molecular understanding of how cells maintain the fidelity of their proteomes.
-Unlike DNA, which can be repaired if damaged or incorrectly made, proteins cannot be mended.
-Instead, damaged or incorrectly synthesized proteins must be rapidly and efficiently destroyed lest they form toxic aggregates.
-Our laboratory use state-of-the-art cell biological, genetic and systems-level approaches to understand how proteins are correctly synthesized, folded and assembled in the mammalian secretory pathway, how errors in this process are detected and how abnormal proteins are destroyed by the ubiquitin-proteasome system.
+The Kopito laboratory seeks a molecular understanding of how cells maintain the integrity of their proteomes and ribosomes.
+Our laboratory uses state-of-the-art cell biological, genetic, structural, and functional genomic approaches to understand how proteins are correctly synthesized, folded and assembled in the mammalian secretory pathway, how errors in this process are detected and how abnormal proteins are destroyed by the ubiquitin-proteasome system and how damaged ribosomes are detected and repaired.

 Recent Lab News